Boreal Landbird Monitoring

 - recommending optimal point count protocols for density estimation (Matsuoka et al. 2011a, 2014),

-- quantifying the impacts of roadside bias on population size estimates and developing methods to adjust for these biases (Matsuoka et al. 2011b, Sólymos et al. in prep), and
+- quantifying the impacts of roadside bias on population size estimates and developing methods to adjust for these biases (Matsuoka et al. 2011b, Sólymos et al. 2020), and

 - improving methods for harmonizing data from automated recording units (ARUs) and human-based surveys so they can be jointly used in analyses.